 A visiting student is defined as a student who is currently admitted/enrolled at another college/university and wishes to enroll at Coastal.
-All visiting students must submit a visiting student letter/form from their college, complete a Coastal admissions application and meet Coastal's course placement requirements.
+All visiting students must submit a visiting student form or transient study form obtained from their college, complete a Coastal admissions application and meet Coastal's course placement requirements.